-Many local authorities choose to contract out their waste collection service in an attempt to transfer financial and legal risks to the contractor.
-However, a local authority remains subject to the provisions of the Health and Safety at Work etc. Act 1974 whether or not the service is contracted out.
-Risk transfer is only effective if reasonable steps are taken to ensure the contractor is competent, and acts accordingly.
+Many local authorities choose to contract out their waste collection service to a third-party provider.
+Where such contractual transfers occur, the local authority remains subject to the provisions of the Health and Safety at Work etc. Act 1974.
+Risk transfer is only effective if reasonable steps are taken to ensure the contractor is competent and acts in accordance with the terms of the contract and legal requirements.
 The reputation of a local authority cannot be transferred to a contractor.